 In reality, in many cases, these sales illustrations were based upon unrealistic assumptions about future interest rates and the insurance company's earnings.
 What then happened is, in later years, while the policyholder was paying his scheduled premiums for the number of years illustrated, the insurance company quietly reduced its interest rates or dividends to lower but more realistic levels.
-About the time the policyholder was expecting to stop making premium payments and let the policy pay for itself as represented, the company or agent would come back to the policyholder with a "revised" illustration showing the need for many more years of premium payments.
+About the time the policyholder was expecting to stop making premium payments and let the policyholder with a "revised" illustration showing the need for many more years of premium payments.
 The policyholder having budgeted to stop making payments for the life insurance, was then presented with a shocking and financially threatening dilemma: 1) either continue making expensive premium payments for many more years, or 2) risk having the insurance policy lapse for non-payment.